mikependon/RepoDB.NET/pages/features/connectionpersistency.md

 #### Types of Persitency

-- PerCall (Default) - in every method call, a new connection object is being used.
+- `PerCall` - in every method call, a new connection object is being used.
+This is the default setting.
-- Instance - a single instance of connection object is used all throughout the lifespan of the repository.
+- `Instance` - a single instance of connection object is used all throughout the lifespan of the repository.

 #### Repository